Maud Allan: Stage and dance career

-Reviews were generally critical of her dancing, saying not much of it adds to the existing culture that Isadora Duncan had created.
+Reviews were generally critical of her dancing, saying that not much of it added to the existing culture that Isadora Duncan had created.
 It was evident that Allan was not a formally trained dancer from reading the reviews of The Vision of Salome.
-However, the part of the twenty-minute performance that really intrigued viewers was the shock value.
+However, the shock value of the twenty-minute performance intrigued viewers.
 Allan danced topless; her body was only covered by intricate jewellery.
 She made the decision to dance topless because she believed that her body was her instrument, and no other artists cover their instruments while they created.
 Also, a realistic wax sculpted head of John the Baptist sat at the corner of the stage for much of the performance, often terrifying viewers.
-Allan also used the severed head as a prop towards the end of the performance, and it received a lot of attention in the media for being gruesome and absurd.
-This media attention allowed the news of Allan's performance of the Dance of the Seven Veils to travel across Europe and for her to tour places across Europe including Paris, Prague, Budapest, Munich, Bohemia, and Leipzig.
+Allan also used the severed head as a prop towards the end of the performance, and this received attention in the media for being gruesome and absurd.
+This media attention allowed the news of Allan's performance to travel across Europe and for her to tour places across Europe including Paris, Prague, Budapest, Munich, and Leipzig.